sietsevdschoot/CreateTempDrive/README.md

 ## Make sure Tempdrive is visible for root and non-root users

-Read the article describing in [PowershellMagazine](http://www.powershellmagazine.com/2015/04/08/user-account-control-and-admin-approval-mode-the-impact-on-powershell/):
+Read the article in [PowershellMagazine](http://www.powershellmagazine.com/2015/04/08/user-account-control-and-admin-approval-mode-the-impact-on-powershell/):